 Westmoreland-Murrysville is located at 6707 Mellon Road near Murrysville.
-The center houses traditional classrooms, a distance learning classroom, a computer laboratory, a science laboratory, accommodations for workforce development training, a student lounge with Wi-Fi and offices.
-724-327-8090 DIRECTIONS: From Greensburg: Take Route 66 North to Route 22 heading west toward Pittsburgh.
+The center houses technology-equipped classrooms, a distance learning classroom, a computer laboratory, a science laboratory, accommodations for workforce development training, a student lounge with Wi-Fi and plenty of parking.

+DIRECTIONS: From Greensburg: Take Route 66 North to Route 22 heading west toward Pittsburgh.
 At the third traffic light, turn left onto Mellon Road and proceed approximately 1.5 miles to the Murrysville Center on the left.